Kirsty Muir: Career

 At the 2020 Winter Youth Olympics, Muir came second in the big air event, and fourth in the slopestyle event.
 She was Team GB's flagbearer at the closing ceremony of the Games.
 Muir competed in the FIS Freestyle Ski and Snowboarding World Championships 2021, where she placed sixth in women's ski slopestyle.
-She came second in the slopestyle event at the 2020–21 FIS Freestyle Ski World Cup competition in Aspen, Colorado, US.
+She came second in the slopestyle event at the 2020–21 FIS Freestyle Ski World Cup competition in Aspen, Colorado, to seal her first ever World Cup medal.
 It was her fourth senior event.